jahnavi508/FoodCave/README.md

 * Interactive and responsive UI.
 * Displays all the food items that are available via Restaurant or online ordering.
+* Contains an chatbot to interact with customer to clear their queries.
 * Has collection of many sections like Home,About,Menu,Gallery,ContactUs in the webpage.
 * It contains all the items that are present in tiffin,lunch,dinner and also other beverages.
 * User can know the complete menu from the website.